topher200/limbo/README.md

 * LIMBO_LOGFILE: File to log info to.
 Defaults to none.
 * LIMBO_LOGFORMAT: Format for log messages.
 Defaults to `%(asctime)s:%(levelname)s:%(name)s:%(message)s`.
 * LIMBO_PLUGINS: Comma-delimited string of plugins to load.
 Defaults to loading all plugins in the plugins directory (which defaults to "/plugins")

+Note that if you are getting an error message about not seeing environment variables, you may be running limbo as `sudo`, which will clear the environment.
+Use a virtualenv and always run limbo as a user process!

 ## Commands